mciccale/ScholarVista/CONTRIBUTING.md

 5. **Describe Your Issue**: Write a clear and concise description of the problem or feature request.
 Include any necessary details, such as steps to reproduce for bugs.
 6. **Submit**: Click on the "Submit new issue" button to create your issue.

-That's it!
 Thank you for helping improve this project.